-One postulation regarding the tally markers below the figures is that they are related to a calendric calendar to track the periods of solstice and equinox.
+One hypothesis about the tally marks below the figures is that they are related to a calendric system used to track the solstices and equinoxes.
 The theory is that this location provided a platform for viewing the horizon from a horizon notch (the western end of the bluff) and subsequent sunrises.
 By one count, the section of marks just below the figures reported a total of 47.
 By noting the first observed sunrise at the horizon notch on November 6th, 47 sunrises would take it to the winter solstice day.
 (Houston and Simonia) This theory is plausible.
 However, it does not account for the many tally marks that extend both above and along the wall on both sides of the section with the 47 marks.